The Georgian Charter of Journalistic Ethics: Structure of the Charter

-Rule s for consideration of claims
+Rules for consideration of claims

 Any natural person or legal entity is entitled to apply to the Charter concerning a journalistic violation.
-The proceedings are initiated by the Charter on the basis of claim submission, registered by the Secretariat of the Charter’s Council, and forwarded to the Council after checking of the formalities for the further decision.
+The proceedings are initiated by the Charter on the basis of claim submission, registered by the Secretariat of the Charter's Council, and forwarded to the council after checking of the formalities for the further decision.

 The applications are examined at the public session of the Charter, with the participation of both the claimant and defendant.
 Following the consideration of the case, the Charter takes a decision as to whether the principle specified by the claimant has been violated in the disputable material.
-The decisions are published on the Charter’s webpage.
+The decisions are published on the Charter's webpage.